rust-lang/rust/docs/dev/style.md

 The difference is that `Ctx` is an impl detail here.

-Sometimes a middle ground is acceptable if this can safe some busywork:
+Sometimes a middle ground is acceptable if this can save some busywork:

 ```rust
 ThingDoer::do(arg1, arg2);